 Things to consider: Think of community as a term that can encompass a group, team or a place — like your high school, hometown or home.
 You can define community as you see fit, just make sure you talk about your role in that community.
 Was there a problem that you wanted to fix in your community?
 Why were you inspired to act?
 What did you learn from your effort?
 How did your actions benefit others, the wider community or both?
 Did you work alone or with others to initiate change in your community?

-8. Beyond what has already been shared in your application, what do you believe makes you stand out as a strong candidate for admissions to the University of California?
+8. Beyond what has already been shared in your application, what do you believe makes you a strong candidate for admissions to the University of California?

 Things to consider: If there’s anything you want us to know about you, but didn’t find a question or place in the application to tell us, now’s your chance.
 What have you not shared with us that will highlight a skill, talent, challenge or opportunity that you think will help us know you better?
 From your point of view, what do you feel makes you an excellent choice for UC?
 Don’t be afraid to brag a little.

 For students who are also writing personal statements for the Common App and other platforms, keep in mind that the writing style for PIQs is different.
 Think: straightforward, provides context, and shares personal insights.